 Next to the huge canvas sits the small Modello, basically the preliminary painting used as a model for the big one.
 This Modello is entirely Rubens; other artists in his studio helped finish the main painting.
 The difference in quality and subtlety is clear.

-And here a few more that you might recognise from history books and art documentaries:
+And here a few more you might recognise from history books and art documentaries:

 - Hans Holbein the Younger’s 1536/1537 Portrait of Jane Seymour